ian-james/MediaPose_Validation_Test/README.md

 Objective:
 Our research performs a comparative analysis to validate the accuracy levels occuring in MediaPipe.
 Our analysis will evaluate the performance between Dartfish, Mediapipe, and higher-end solutions.
 Our goal is to identify inexpensive telehealth options which uphold the high-levels of standards produced within clinics or more expensive setups.

-# Download Stage
+# Pre-Req and Download Stage
- Go to Code and click download Zip file.
+  If you don't have Python version 3.9 or higher install on your machine, please download.

+  ## GitHub Download
+  You can download the entire project for this code by going to the Code button on right of this section.
+  There you can download or clone (for developers) the project for review.

 # Setup Stages
  * Setup Virtual Environment - (This keeps your computer settings safe and makes it easy to add new projects.)